rkuma183/wilsonmar.github.io/_posts/2016-11-22-selenium-neoload.md

    We use `gits/wilsonmar`, but you would substitute "wilsonmar" with your own account name if you forked it.

-0. Get the repo onto your local hard drive.
+0. Get the repo onto your local hard drive
+   (using this command which wraps into two lines):

    <tt><strong>
    git clone https://github.com/wilsonmar/Java-Selenium-NeoLoad  \-\-depth=1